andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 7. Give your PR a name.
 This should start with [Your_Team] (ex.
 [Middleware_01]), then have a descriptive name for what you are changing (this is just like a commit title from when you were writing code).

 8. In the first line of the description (where it says "Leave a comment"), explain what you were working on.
 If you are working in a sprint task, this should be in the form "Working on #X - Y" where X is the issue number of the sprint task, and Y is the specific subtask(s) this pull request works on or completes.
-If your working on a bug fix, the first line of the description should simply read "Fixed #X" where X is the issue with the bug (this will automatically link the bug to the PR for you!).
+If you're working on a bug fix, the first line of the description should simply read "Fixed #X" where X is the issue with the bug (this will automatically link the bug to the PR for you!).
 If you are fixing multiple bugs or features at once, add them on additional lines with the same format as above.
 This syncs up what you are working on with the issue that lives in the "To Do" swimlane of the STSB.

 9. Add any extra description about what you changed or did.
 Note that in most cases if you "Commit Early, Commit Often", you probably won't need to add anything else here because your commits (which you can see below the description box) will already include all the information that you need.

 10. Click the gear icon next to "Assignees" in the right column, and select everyone who is assigned to write the code for this PR.
 This will at least include you, and may also include your programming partner if both of you are pushing code.
 Note that only one of you needs to create the PR, even if both of you are pushing code.

-11. Click the gear icon next to "Labels" in the right column, and select the appriote labels for the PR.
+11. Click the gear icon next to "Labels" in the right column, and select the appropriate labels for the PR.
 For our project, this will be the name of your team (ex.
 "Middleware_01"), and at least one "type" label (bug, enhancement, or documentation).
 Note that if you are making a bug fix, select "bug".
 If you are working on code for a sprint item, select "enhancement".
 If you are working on documentation, select "documentation".
 If your task does multiple of these, feel free to select all of them that apply!

 12. Click the gear icon next to "Projects" in the right column, and select the "Sprint Task Status Board (STSB)".